CyVerse-learning-materials/discovery_environment_guide/step2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Discovery Environment also supports advanced data management tasks such as organizing your datasets, associating data with metadata, requesting a Digital Object Identifier (DOI), and importing or submitting data to/from NCBI SRA.
-For how-to information on these advanced features, see our Quick Start Guides <https://learning.cyverse.org/en/latest/quick_starts.html> and our Tutorials <https://learning.cyverse.org/en/latest/tutorials.html>.
+For information on these advanced features, see our Quick Start Guides <https://learning.cyverse.org/en/latest/quick_starts.html> and our Tutorials <https://learning.cyverse.org/en/latest/tutorials.html>.